craftcms/docs/docs/5.x/extend/field-layout-element-types.md

 - <craft5:craft\fieldlayoutelements\TextField> — General-purpose input element suitable for most scalar values.
 You can customize many of the underlying HTML element’s attributes via class properties—see below for an example.

 ::: tip
 Somewhat counterintuitively, the <craft5:craft\fieldlayoutelements\CustomField> class is _not_ intended to be extended.
-Craft automatically wraps each custom field instance with this layout element, exposing
+Craft automatically wraps each custom field instance with this layout element, exposing actions and [indicators](#indicators-fields) that make sense for the field type.
+New [field types](field-types.md) should _not_ introduce their own field layout element type—instead, their `getInputHtml()` method should return all markup required for the field to function, and other field methods should signal what features it supports (like multiple instances or conditions).
 :::

 ### Ad-Hoc Elements